 In some cases, digital materials can be presented in several different ways-in other words, the information they convey can take different documentary forms.
-For example, statistical data can be presented as a pie chart, a bar chart, or a table.
+For example, statistical data can be presented as a pie chart, a bar chart or a table.
 However, the possible variations of these displays are usually limited by the system.
-In such cases, we can regard
+In such cases, we can regard each documentary presentation as having stable content and fixed form, since the information is selected from a fixed store of data within the system and the system's rules govern the form of its documentary presentation(s).

 A similar situation occurs when the selection of both content and form is from a large store of fixed information that is only partially accessed every time a user queries the system.
 If the same query always produces the same output as to content and documentary form, the output can be regarded as having stable content and fixed form.
-Thus, if you, as the author of the record, establish fixed rules for the selection of its content and of its documentary form that only allow for a known and stable range of variability-that is, endow it with bounded variability-then you can claim that your material has stable content and fixed form.
+Thus, if you, as the author of the record, establish fixed rules for the selection of its content and of its documentary form that only allow for a known and stable range of variability- that is, endow it with bounded variability-then you can claim that your material has stable content and fixed form.